American Radio Relay League: Controversy

 An ARRL decision on November 14, 2017 to censure a member of its board of directors drew strong criticism from many Amateur Radio operators.
 Numerous operators expressed concern that this decision profoundly undermines the principles of representational democracy and of openness and transparency.
 A December 2017 white paper critical of the ARRL's actions was published online by CQ.
-This censure was rescinded by the ARRL Board of Directors in July, 2019 at the second board meeting.
+This censure was rescinded by the ARRL Board of Directors at its next board meeting, in July 2019.